Blogging can be a very hard thing to do if you don’t know how to approach it.

 Here are 6 resources to use when blogging:

 Trello has been an amazing tool for me when needing to create a vision board, write an outline for any blog posts I am working on or just write my to-do list.
+It looks professional, beautiful and the design makes the whole experience enjoyable.

 I wouldn’t be where I am on my Instagram journey without the amazing graphics I am able to create on Canva.
 You don’t have to be a graphic designer to create pretty posts or logos.
 It’s all so easy to achieve when using this website.

 Whenever I need to *photoshop* a photo I go straight to IPiccy and create magic there.
-The website is very easy to use as there are so many tools that you can try when creating nice images.
+The website is very easy to use as there are many tools that you can try when creating nice images.

 Although Trello may have my love for now, it was Evernote that inspired me to try creating a notebook of sorts online.
 Because I try to use less paper and buy fewer notebooks, I really had to find amazing websites that will serve my needs of writing down my thoughts and ideas.
 Evernote does just that.